Scalable Multicore Code for RNA Secondary Structure Prediction

 We are seeing a paradigm shift to multicore chips and parallelism must be explicitly addressed to continue gaining performance with each new generation of systems.
 GTfold, which is implemented in C/C++ and uses OpenMP primitives for parallelization of the algorithm, opens up a new path for the algorithmic improvements and the application of improved thermodynamic models to increase prediction accuracy.

 GTfold now includes related programs such as RNAStructProfiling, RNAStructViz, and NNTMParameterEditor.
-The details of these additional programs can be found on the Github page; binaries for RNAStructProfiling are available under the Related page.
+The details of these additional programs can be found on the Github page; details for compiling and running RNA profiling can be found on the Related page.

 PeopleAlumni: Joshua Anderson, Andrew Ash, Rohit Banga, Prashant Gaurav, Sonny Hernandez, Neha Jatav, Sainath Mallidi, Amrita Mathuriya, Gregory Nou, George Johnston, Christopher Mize, Manoj Soni, M. Shel Swenson, and Zsuzsanna Sukosd